ratkinkrf/binary_package_compare/README.md

  2 - packages which are in 2nd branch but not in 1st
  3 - packages from 1st branch where version is higher then in 2nd branch

- To run program compile all files with  c++ compiler std=c++17 required after compiling run program with 3 arguments
+ To run program download libmyjsonlib.so and locate it somewhere(ex usr/local/lib) compile main with  c++ compiler  std=c++17 required set path for library and run
   1 - 1st branch
   2 - 2nd branch
   3- arch